Caltrain: Legacy passenger cars

-Caltrain has 93 Nippon Sharyo bi-level Gallery-type cars and 41 Bombardier BiLevel Coaches in revenue service as of 2017.
-Revenue train consists are made of single type of cars; the Bombardier cars are never mixed with the Nippon-Sharyo gallery cars.
-Of the Gallery cars, 66 are coaches and 27 are bike-accessible cab cars.
+Caltrain had 93 Nippon Sharyo bi-level Gallery-type cars and 41 Bombardier BiLevel Coaches in revenue service in 2017.
+Each revenue train consist was made up of a single type of car, i.e., the passenger cars in trains were either all gallery or all bilevel, never mixed.
+Of the Gallery cars, 66 were coaches and 27 were bike-accessible cab cars.
 Caltrans purchased the first 63 gallery cars in 1985 when it began subsidizing the commuter rail service.
 The other 30 were purchased by Caltrain in 2000, and the older cars were rebuilt by Nippon Sharyo around the same time.
-Each gallery car has one set of exit doors on each side of the car.

 The first 17 Bombardier BiLevel Coaches were purchased as surplus from Sounder Commuter Rail in 2002, of which 10 are coaches, 5 are cab-bike cars, and 2 are cab-wheelchair cars.
-Caltrain purchased additional eight cars in 2008 to meet short-term passenger growth and to increase spare ratio.
+Caltrain purchased an additional eight cars in 2008 to meet short-term passenger growth and to increase spare ratio.
 These Bombardier cars were initially only used on Baby Bullet express trains, but now also used on limited-stop and local trains.

-All five-car Bombardier sets were lengthened to six-car Bombardier sets using surplus ex-Metrolink cars in May 2015.
-In July 2016, six-car Bombardier sets replaced some five-car gallery sets to relieve overcrowding.
-In November 2016, Caltrain rolled out six-car gallery sets for certain trains to further relieve overcrowding; the longer trains are intended to be temporary measures to increase capacity until more frequent service can be achieved with electrification.

-Ex-Metrolink cars

-Caltrain purchased 16 used Bombardier BiLevel Coaches from Metrolink in 2014 to cope with increasing ridership by lengthening certain Bombardier sets from five to six cars.
-The $15 million purchase was financed by a farebox revenue fund.
-Since the cars had retired from Metrolink service, they required up to a year of rehabilitation before being placed in service with Caltrain.
-The ex-Metrolink cars were of older Series 1 and 2 that have riveted bodies, instead of the welded bodies in the Series 6 and 7 cars that Caltrain had purchased starting from 2002.

-Four of the cars were put into service in May 2015 while other cars await their refurbishments.
-Ex-Metrolink cars have retained their Metrolink blue-on-white livery, but Metrolink logos have been painted over and rolling stock numbers have been repainted with JPBX numbers.

-Ex-VRE Budd cars

 Caltrain bought 14 remanufactured Budd Rail Diesel Car ("Boise Budd") single-level cars from Virginia Railway Express around 2000 for use on Special-Event trains.
 A seven-car special train took fans to the first game at Pac Bell Park on March 31, 2000.
 The northbound train ran at an estimated 125% of capacity and skipped stops after Hillsdale because it was already well above seated capacity.
 These cars were sold in 2005 after Bombardier cars were delivered and are now in service on the Grand Canyon Railway.